timothyoesch/Hangman-API/README.md

 Once you guessed a word there's only two possible outcomes: You either guessed the right word, in which case you have won, or you guessed the wrong word, in which case you have lost.
-The response will look similar to the one where you guessed a word, with the exception that status can now only be "won" or "lost".
+The response will look similar to the one where you guessed a letter, with the exception that status can now only be "won" or "lost".
 If you won, the clue will tell you the correct word.